Shan Potts at the Tabernacle of Faith Baptist Church.

 I have been an immigration and criminal defense attorney for almost 20 years.
 In my practice, we’ve been successful in clearing criminal records to give people a second chance at life.

 For immigrants, the stakes are even higher.
 The Trump administration has targeted non-citizens with criminal records for deportation.
 These deportations separate families and tear communities apart.
-Sometimes these individuals committed serious crimes and should be dealt with properly.
+Sometimes these individuals commit serious crimes and should be dealt with properly.
 But for a lot of folks, it’s often minor crimes, like driving without a license that can trigger immigration consequences.

 We assist individuals from all walks of life to get a chance at a better start.
 A past criminal conviction is a heavy burden, but one that can be lifted.